jetstack/kube-oidc-proxy/README.md

   # kube-oidc-proxy

-`kube-oidc-proxy` is a reverse proxy server to authenticate users using OIDC for Kubernetes API servers without OIDC authentication available.
+`kube-oidc-proxy` is a reverse proxy server to authenticate users using OIDC to Kubernetes API servers where OIDC authentication is not available (i.e. managed Kubernetes providers such as GKE, EKS, etc).

 This intermediary server takes `kubectl` requests, authenticates the request using the configured OIDC Kubernetes authenticator, then attaches impersonation